spew/bitcoin-spark/README.md

-bitcoin-scala
+bitcoin-spark
 =============
-Hello, World! scala application which connects to the bitcoin network using bitcoin4j
+Application for exploring the Bitcoin blockchain using Apache Spark